 The Food, Agriculture, Biodiversity, Land-Use, and Energy (FABLE) Consortium

 Today’s global food and land-use systems are not meeting the needs of food security, healthy diets, adequate incomes for farmers, zero emissions, protection of biodiversity, chemical pollution and sustainable use of water resources.
-Countries need to understand how to fix their land-use and food systems while considering the impacts on other countries.
+The goal of FABLE is to develop consistent global and national pathways towards sustainable land use and food systems by 2050.

 Where we come in

-The SDG Policy Initiative through Prof McCord has worked with FABLE modeling teams in the US and Mexico where he worked on national analysis while coordinating with other global teams to share lessons, ensure consistent trade flows, and align the sum of national pathways with the Sustainable Development Goals (SDGs) and the objectives of the Paris Agreement.
-McCord was a co-author on the 2019 US FABLE report that provides a clear understanding of the current land use and agricultural needs and a path forward.
+The SDG Policy Initiative works with FABLE modeling teams in the US and Mexico on national analysis while coordinating with other global teams to share lessons, ensure consistent trade flows, and align the sum of national pathways with the Sustainable Development Goals and the objectives of the Paris Agreement.
+SDGPI Director, Gordon McCord was a co-author of the 2020 US FABLE report that provides a clear understanding of the current land use and agricultural needs and a path forward.